 - 1. Define financial system.

 - 2. What is the full form of SEBI?

 - 3. What is rudimentary finance?

 - 4. Distinguish between primary market and secondary market.

 - 5. Give the full forms of IFCI and NIDC.

 - 6. What are the main components of a financial system?

 - 7. What is money market?

 - 8. Define capital market.

 - 9. What is direct finance?

 - 10. What is indirect finance?

 - 11. What do you mean by primary market?

 - 12. What is secondary market?

 - 13. What are the main functions of a financial system?

 - 14. What do you mean by financial intermediation?

 - 15. What is meant by initial public offer?

 - 16. What is new issue market?

 - 17. What are the main traditional financial instruments?

 - 18. Give names of some new innovative financial instruments in Indian Capital Market.

-- 19. Name some development financial institutions of India.

-- 20. What is financial market?
+- 19. Name some development financial institutions of India. - 20.
+What is financial market?

 - 1. Briefly explain the concept of financial system of a country. - 2.
 What are the main components of a financial system? - 3.
-Distinguish between direct finance and indirect finance.

-- 4. Describe two main functions of the financial system of a country. - 5.
+Distinguish between direct finance and indirect finance. - 4.
+Describe two main functions of the financial system of a country. - 5.
 Write a note on transformation services of financial intermediaries of a country. - 6.
 What is rudimentary finance?
 Mention its major limitations. - 7.
 Briefly mention some non-bank financial companies operating in the capital market of India.

-- 1. What is financial system?
-Briefly describe the major components of the financial system (Section 1.3) - 2.
+C. Long Answer-Type Questions (10 marks each) 1.
+What is financial system?
+Briefly describe the major components of the ne financial system (Section 1.3) 2.
 Define financial system.
-Discuss the main functions of the financial system of a country.

-- 3. Clearly explain the significance of financial system in an economy.
-(Section 1.2) - 4.
-Make a brief comparison among rudimentary finance, direct finance and indirect finance.
-(Section 1.5) - 5.
-Write a note on financial intermediation done by financial institutions of an economy.
-(Section 1.6) - 6.
-Discuss the role of financial intermediaries in economic development of a country.
-(Section 1.7) - 7.
+Discuss the main functions of the financial sy Clearly explain the significance of financial system in an economy.
+Make a brief comparison among rudimentary finance, direct finance and the system of the sy (Section 1.2) nd indirect finance.
+(Section 1.5) 5.
+Write a note on financial intermediation done by financial institutio ns of an economy.
+(Section 1.6) 6.
+Discuss the role of financial intermediaries in economic developm nent of a country.
+(Section 1.7) 7.
 Give a full description of the structure of Indian financial system.
-(Section 1.8) - 8.
-Briefly mention the major changes in Indian financial system since 1991 (since liberalisation/in recent years).
-(Section 1.9)
+(Section 1.8)